prudvikeshav/KodeKloudEngineer/Kubernetes/Rolling Updates And Rolling Back Deployments in Kubernetes.md

 status: {}
 ```

-Now we need to create an Nodeport service.
+Now we need to create a Nodeport service.

 ```yaml
 apiVersion: v1